The black Lab Border Collie mix will be energetic, intelligent and friendly. It often has a black coat with some white markings.

 When Labradors retrieve, they use their mouths.
 Modern Labs are very mouthy dogs.
-They will explore the world with their mouth, which means owners must be vigilant in keeping their floors and surfaces tidy.
+They will explore the world with their mouth.
+So, owners must keep floors and surfaces tidy.

-Border Collies, on the other hand, retain strong herding instincts.
+Border Collies, on the other hand, have strong herding instincts.
 So, Boradors that take after their Collie parent may try to herd small children or other pets in your home.

 This could involve some barking, chasing, and nipping at heels, which can be stressful for young kids and other animals.

 So if you have young kids or other pets at home, you may be better off with a different mix.

 Black Lab Border Collie Mix Health